What is the combined oral contraceptive pill?

 - is safe for most women

-- can help regulate the menstrual cycle
+- can help regulate the menstrual cycle and reduce period pain

 - probably decreases the risk of endometrial and ovarian cancers